johndaviddunlap/jdbc-simple/README.md

 These are the core use cases which are handled by jdbc-simple.

 # Features
 * Small and very lightweight.
-No transitive dependencies will be added to your project.
+No transitive dependencies will be added to your project
 * Query API which eliminates JDBC boiler plate without getting in your way
 * Binds query results to Java objects